Flemington8/AIoT-smart-agricultural-storage-temperature-and-humidity-control-system/readme.md

-# ChatGPT Smart Home Assistant
+# ChatGPT Smart Agricultural Storage Assistant

 ## Description

-This project uses the ChatGPT API to create a smart home assistant that interacts with home appliances through a serial port.
+This project uses the ChatGPT API to create a smart agricultural storage assistant that interacts with agricultural storage appliances through a serial port.
-The system can control home lighting and fans based on environmental parameters, such as brightness, temperature.
+The system can control storage dehumidifier and fans based on environmental parameters, such as brightness, temperature and humidity.
 It's a Python-based project that uses serial communication to control the IoT devices.

 ## Installation